15 Foods That Are Natural Laxatives

 Looking for more natural laxatives?
 Here are the types of foods that make you poop.

 The sweet potato is a superfood for a reason.
 Sweet potatoes contain an array of nutrients that act as natural laxatives, such as water, fibre, magnesium, and vitamin B6.
 They also keep the nervous system healthy, which plays a role in bowel movements.

 Granola bars and protein bars aren’t found in nature but they often contain chicory root fibre.
 “This is completely natural and can cause pretty quick emptying,” says Mills.
 Best of all, they’re easy to travel with.
-For more fixes you can use on the go, try these smart tricks for avoiding constipation when you travel.

 If you need help going, try using sauerkraut as more than a condiment.
 This fermented cabbage is high in probiotics, which aid in the digestive process.
 Cabbage, before it becomes sauerkraut, is also good because it contains fibre.